pyQode/pyqode.core/doc/source/getting_started.rst

 .. code-block:: python

-    myMode = MyMode()  # a subclass of pcef.base.Mode
+    myMode = MyMode()  # a subclass of pcef.core.Mode
     editor.installMode(myMode)

-And here is how to add a new panel:
+And here is how to add a new Panel:

 .. code-block:: python

-    myPanel = MyPanel()  # a subclass of pcef.base.QEditorPanel
+    myPanel = MyPanel()  # a subclass of pcef.core.Panel
     editor.installPanel(myPanel, editor.PANEL_ZONE_TOP)

-Retrieving a mode/panel
+Retrieving a mode/Panel
 --------------------------------

-The editor panels/modes dictionary is left public so that user can easily get a mode/panel using its name:
+The editor panels/modes dictionary is left public so that user can easily get a mode/Panel using its name:

 .. code-block:: python